manthang/terraform-github-team-membership/README.md

 Add the members along with their roles into teams, using this resource: https://www.terraform.io/docs/providers/github/r/team_membership.html

 ---
-This implements the following matrix:
+This implements the following matrix.
+Note: Empty spaces represent the user is not a member of the team.

 | Username | Team1 | Team2 | Team3 | Team4 | Team5 | Team6 |
 |----------|-------|-------|-------|-------|-------|-------|